alvarosiles11/alvarosiles11/Questions.md

 <!-- * * * -->

-As a **Full Stack software engineer** with 4 years of experience in different areas, currently working at Servisofts SRL.
+As a **Full Stack software engineer** with 4 years of experience in different areas, currently working at Servisofts SRL.\
-**Mobile developer** with experience in Android with Java and Hybrid Platforms like React Native.
+**Mobile developer** with experience in Android with Java and Hybrid Platforms like React Native.\
 **Full-stack developer** with experience in ASP.NET, PHP, Laravel, Java, React, Angular and Jquery.

-- As a Full Stack software engineer with 4 years of experience in different areas.
 - Licenciatura en Ingeniería de Sistemas - Universidad Nur 🎓
 - Diplomado en Arquitectura con Microservicios - Universidad Nur 🥇
 - Technology and innovation enthusiast 🖥️ :octocat:
   | Ingles    | Level           |
   | --------- | --------------- |
   | Writing   | Intermediate B1 |